2003 and 2008 County Expressway Plans, portions relating to pedestrians and bicyclists along expressways

 "landscaping needs to be kept trimmed back at intersection areas and along the travel way so pedestrians do not have to enter the travel lane.".

 Each expressway also its own section, with a separate pdf file, and includes a pedestrian-expressway map of that expressway.
 These can be downloaded from the websites of the County or MTS (Modern Transit Society).
-To save several clicking steps, MTS has copied to its website four of these documents:
+To save several clicking steps, MTS has copied to its website four of these documents.
+[Censorship 2024 update: Contact Akos Szoboszlay for others, the transmittal document, etc.]:

 Note regarding Lawrence map: Many shoulders of Lawrence were widened since 2003, so the map needs updating to show these shoulders as "wide".